-This salad has developed a sort of ubiquity, in fact.
+This Moroccan carrot salad has developed a sort of ubiquity, in fact.
 There is a certain type of traditional restaurant in Israel, where when you sit down, they bring a menu and along with it an array of little saucers with dips and salads and things to whet the appetite.
 These usually include olives, humous, chopped salad, pickles, and more often than not, Moroccan carrot salad.

 I’ve tinkered with her recipe – adjusting the spices to suit my taste, and adding some chopped parsley where before there was none.
 I like this version very much, and apparently so does DH.
 We managed to eat a whole bowlful – nearly 500g of carrots – between the two of us.
-As a side dish!!
+As a side dish!

 So, while I’d say that this serves 4 as a side dish, that does rather depend on your enthusiasm!

-- 4 tbsp olive oil
+- 4 tablespoon olive oil

-- 3 tbsp white wine vinegar
+- 3 tablespoon white wine vinegar

 - 1-2 cloves garlic, crushed

-- 1 tsp smoked paprika
+- 1 teaspoon smoked paprika

-- 1 tsp cumin
+- 1 teaspoon cumin

-- 0.5 tsp ground ginger
+- ½ teaspoon ground ginger

-- 0.5 tsp ground black pepper
+- ½ teaspoon ground black pepper

 - pinch cayenne